BlueHarrier/IsleMetaverse/TreeFormat/ITF/README.md

 ## File extension

 Any Isle Tree Format needs to be identified by a different extension, depending on what glTF 2.0 file format uses.
-The default format to use is `.glb` (binary), which will use the extension `.itf`, though, it's also possible to use the ASCII format, `.gltf`, in which case, the extension of the file will be `jitf` (Json Isle Tree Format).
+The default format to use is `.glb` (binary), which will use the extension `.itf`, though, it's also possible to use the ASCII format, `.gltf`, in which case, the extension of the file will be `.jitf` (Json Isle Tree Format).